HJPENG27/web_crawler/README.md

 1. Create an offline searching program of products from PChome, one of e-commence platform in Taiwan.
 Website: https://shopping.pchome.com.tw

-2. Use the weather data from "Central Meteorological Bureau" to create a program that can query the extreme temperature data of counties and cities i Taiwan.
+2. Use the weather data from "Central Meteorological Bureau" to create a program that can query the extreme temperature data of counties and cities in Taiwan.
 Website: https://www.cwb.gov.tw/V8/C/W/County_TempTop.html

 ------------------------------------------------------------
 [爬蟲]